-Jones, a Scotsman whose daring seamanship had resulted in numerous British losses, was at the time of the grounding in Portsmouth, NH, overseeing construction of America, which he hoped would be his finest ship ever.
+Jones, a Scotsman whose daring seamanship had resulted in numerous British losses, was at the time of the grounding in Portsmouth, N..H,, overseeing construction of America.
+He hoped it would be his finest ship ever.

 He was having America built to meet his specifications.
-Jones understood that the American Navy could not, and should not, build ships to try to match British gunships, which were built for the traditional side-by-side combat with one ship firing directly at the other in close quarters until one gave way.
+Jones understood that the American Navy could not, and should not, build ships to try to match British gunships.
+Those were built for the traditional side-by-side combat with one ship firing directly at the other in close quarters until one gave way.

 Unfortunately, Congress decided that it wanted to give America to the French to replace the lost Magnifique, and it ordered Jones to deliver it to the French captain.
 Neither party was happy with the decision, but both participated in the show of handing off the ship.

 Jones was furious that, with the loss of his ship, his American career was scuttled.
-The French captain, meanwhile, favoring a more traditional ship to match evenly with the British, thought the America a poorly designed and built vessel that showed how little the American’s knew about shipbuilding.
+The French captain, meanwhile, favoring a more traditional ship to match evenly with the British, thought the America a poorly designed and built vessel.
+He thought it showed how little the American’s knew about shipbuilding.